aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-features/support-of-cdr-format/_index.md

 }
 ```

-## Using Aspose.Imaging Load Image Method
+## Using Aspose.Imaging load image method

 The `Image.Load` call shown above is the core of the **aspose imaging load image** workflow.
 It automatically detects the file type, allocates the appropriate image object, and prepares it for further manipulation (e.g., conversion, resizing).

-## Common Issues and Solutions
+## Common issues and solutions

 | Issue | Reason | Fix |
 |-------|--------|-----|